 - You don’t have to accept the determination if you don’t want to.
 If the decision goes against you then you can still go to court to pursue your case.

-IMPORTANT: YOUR TIME LIMIT TO LODGE A COMPLAINT IN FOS WILL EXPIRE ON THE EARLIER OF:
+IMPORTANT: YOUR TIME LIMIT TO LODGE A COMPLAINT IN AFCA WILL EXPIRE ON THE EARLIER OF:

 - 2 years from the date of the final response from the insurer’s internal dispute resolution section; or